Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/wall.md

 ![Gun Camera Switch](../../../img/GunCamSwtch.jpg)

-Activates the gun camera, which will run until the switch is placed to off, or actuation of bomb button or trigger position 2 once the pre-programmed overrun time is completed.
+Activates the gun camera, which will run until the switch is placed to off, or actuation of bomb button or the second trigger detent once the pre-programmed overrun time is completed.

 ## Slats Override Switch